Rain Sensor Tutorial

 }

-Next, we get the Sensor analog value in the VOID LOOP and put it in an Integer type variable.
-It is named as “value” and then the value is printed on the Serial monitor.
+In the VOID LOOP takes the sensor analog value and puts it into a variable of type Integer.
+It is named “value” and then the value is printed on the serial monitor.

 int value = analogRead(A3);//read value